How to prepare data for vinyl pressing

 - Can I check if my submitted artwork is OK to print?

-I thought I've uploaded the tracks when I launched the project.
+I thought I uploaded the tracks when I launched the project?
 Why do I need to do it again?

 What are the audio requirements?

-We accept high-resolution WAV or AIFF files – the most optimal resolution and format are to provide one continuous WAV file per side at 96 kHz / 24-bit (we support audio from 44.1kHz / 16-bit up to 192 kHz / 32-bit).
+We accept high-resolution WAV or AIFF files – the most optimal resolution and format are to provide separate or one continuous WAV file per side at 96 kHz / 24-bit (we support audio from 44.1kHz / 16-bit up to 192 kHz / 32-bit).
+Ideally, your audio is peaking around 0.1 - 0.5dB.Please note that it is better not to use overuse hard-limiters (brick-wall, peak limiters).
+In such cases, we must reduce the cutting levels (making your record quieter than it otherwise would be).

 How do I submit my audio files?

-Please send it in a single zip via the uploader that we provide on your project page.
+Please send all files in a single zip via the uploader that we provide on your project page.
+Make sure your audio files are named so that they clearly indicate the side and track number, for example: A1_Example.wav, B2_Sample.wav

 How should I prepare my artwork files?

-Please download the templates from here.
-Place your design on the template and delete the template lines when you submit them.
+Please download the art templates from here.
+Align your design with the template and template specifications.
+Delete the template lines when you submit your art.

-- All documents provided must have a minimum 300DPI resolution pixel/inch.
+- All documents provided must have a minimum 300dpi resolution pixel/inch. (black and white line art must be a minimum of 800dpi)

-I thought I've uploaded my artwork when I created the project.
-Why do I need to do it again?
+I thought I uploaded my artwork when I created the project, why do I need to do it again?

-We need your artwork in a pdf matched with the 1:1 template in order to print your design.
+We need your artwork in a PDF matched with the correct template in order to print your design.

 How do I submit my artwork files for print?

-Please send them in a single zip file using the uploader we provide at your project page.
-Make sure the file name clearly indicates what each pdf will be for. e.g. Label_Aside.pdf, Sleeve.pdf
+Please send them in a single zip file using the uploader we provide on your project page.
+Make sure the file name clearly indicates what each pdf is, for example: Label_side_A.pdf or Sleeve.pdf

 Can I check if my submitted artwork is OK to print?